GenBench/genbench_cbt_2023/src/genbench/tasks/shifted_pauq/ru_pauq_target_length_split/doc.md

 Dataset is split between train and test based on 30th percentile.
 In order to measure compositional generalization, we have verified that all SQL test tokens are present in train.

-baseline scores of a sequence-to-sequence model: TODO
+* Baseline scores of a sequence-to-sequence model: TODO

-the size of the dataset: please refer to [1] for details
+* The size of the dataset: please refer to [1] for details

-the size of the split: TODO
+* The size of the split: TODO

 ## Examples
 ```